We needed a shorter drive and lots of sunshine today

 Grande Prairie.
 We had a strong headwind and cross winds until the last

-20-30 miles during our drive today that made hauling a large 5th-wheel more challenging.
+half hour of our drive today that made hauling a large 5th-wheel more challenging.

 We took our time getting ready to leave Charlie Lake.
 We were very happy